 The industry standard method that was generally used in the 90’s with 72-pin EDO SIMM RAM used pins 68-70 as bridged jumpers to identify the RAM size and speed to the motherboard using the Presence Detection designation.
 Companies like IBM, Compaq and others used a proprietary arrangement of the jumpers on pins 68-70 which meant that any attempt to install a standard non-Compaq branded RAM would likely result in incomplete detection or complete lack of usability.

 That being said, if you have a generic EDO RAM stick of a known size, you can manually bridge the solder pads using bridging resistors (0 resistance jumpers) in the appropriate configuration to your motherboard manufacturer.

-The 2200 model shipped with a 1.6 GB Quantum Bigfoot IDE HDD and compatibility seems to be capped at 8.34GB due to some limitation in the 1985-1994 Pheonix BIOS.
+The 2200 model originally shipped with a 1.6 GB Quantum Bigfoot IDE HDD.
+It’s upgrade compatibility seems to be capped at 8.34GB due to some limitation in the (1985-1994) Pheonix BIOS.